 As promised, here's my quick and easy replacement for the rubbish Rogue Trader mass combat system, which should work with any rpg.

-Now, What's the THAC0 for northern France?the best way to handle mass combat in an rpg is to simply do what makes for the best story; abstract everything but the players' actions and use the space between their combat rounds to explain what's going on on the rest of the battlefield.
+Now, the best way to handle mass combat in an rpg is to simply do what makes for the best story; abstract everything but the players' actions and use the space between their combat rounds to explain what's going on on the rest of the battlefield.
 Perhaps the GM wants to add a bit of uncertainty to the battle, or to reflect the players' effects on the wider conflict; that's where this system comes in.
 It still sits in the background, but also outputs enough data to give an uncertain GM pointers on how to describe the battle.
 It takes about ten minutes to do, and is probably best done before the battle begins, which might necessitate a small break in the action.

 Step 1: